braingeneers/SpikeCanvas-EphysPipeline/QUICK_START.md

 http://localhost:8050
 ```

-You should see the EphysPipeline dashboard!
+You should see the SpikeCanvas dashboard!

 ## What Just Happened?